close up of nettle (Urtica diotica) leaves

 Then expand.
 Try digestive bitters before meals.
 Create culinary vinegars for cooking.
 Make fire cider for immune season.

-As you gain experience, you’ll develop favorites.
+As you gain experience, you’ll develop favourites.
 You’ll learn which herbs work best for your needs, which combinations you enjoy, how diluted you prefer your doses.

 Vinegar infusions are wonderfully forgiving.
 They last forever, they’re safe to experiment with (within herb safety guidelines), and they bridge food and medicine beautifully.
 A bottle of herb vinegar in your cupboard is ready whenever you need minerals, digestive support, or a flavour boost to your cooking.